ElizavetaMatveeva/sort-array/README.md

-# sort array
+# sort-array

-Sorts a list of keyboard entered integers in descending order.
+Sorts keyboard input values in descending order

+Methods:
+- getIntegers reads values from keyboard and puts them in an array
+- printArray prints the array of values
+- sortIntegers sorts scanned values in descending order